Great-Sun-Group/greatsun-dev/avatarREADME.md

 If the next recommended step includes a terminal command, return it here to be entered into the terminal.

 ### Summary of context (required)
-We are going to pass this back and forth.
-We will pass you an array of up to 5 items in summary_of_context.
-- If there are 5 or more entries, review the final entry and compare it to more recent entries to determine if any of the issues in the last entry remain unresolved.
-Delete the last entry.
-- Create and prepend a new entry to this array, include anything from the deleted entry that has to be maintained in context (tasks unresolved or in process), and a summary of the current call/response. each entry should be for a developer message and an LLM response.
-- Return the summary_of_context with the new item first and the last item removed (if there were 5 items to start)
-- We will pass the array back to you as we received it, along with our next query.
+State the current status of the short term task we are working on.
+Include completed actions and next actions.
+We will pass this back and forth.
+We will pass the array back to you as we received it, along with our next query.
+You are to review it for context to the current message, and update it in your response.
+Delete mention of items that were passed to you to tell you they were completed.
+Add completed items from the current query.
+Continue to mention any tasks in progress or current goals.

 ## Code requirements
 - All code returned will be to current best practices regarding commenting, clarity, etc.